Free Project Support from WoodWorks – Learn more

 How do we celebrate the important work a utility agency provides?

-Sunrise Water Authority (SWA) selected FFA to design and develop a facility on a new site in Happy Valley as a replacement for the campus they have outgrown.
+Sunrise Water Authority (SWA) selected FFA Architecture and Interiors, Inc. to design and develop a facility on a new site in Happy Valley as a replacement for the campus they have outgrown.
 The new campus will centralize their administrative and field functions and will include Administration and Shop buildings, staff courtyard, parking areas, materials storage, and a fuel island.
 Through a series of visioning, sustainability, and programming discussions with multiple SWA stakeholders, their dedication to the mission of providing safe and reliable water to their customers became clear and inspired the primary design driver of the project – the expression of water.

 Site layout, landscape, and building design all work together to keep collected run-off visible and directed to a series of rain gardens which allow infiltration and overflow to be directed to the existing wetland as it would have naturally prior to our interventions.
 The Administrative and Shop Buildings’ shed roofs play into this concept by collecting water on their large surfaces, spilling it onto lower roof basins, then routed to scuppers and ultimately seen as ephemeral waterfalls visible – and audible- in the staff courtyard and at the main building entrance.
 These water features are collected in planters and directed to the same rain gardens as the site collected run-off.